sebdah/goldie/README.md

 The following public variables can be used to control the behaviour of `goldie`:

-- `GoldenDirectory` - Dir to store the golden test files in.
+- `FixtureDir` - Dir to store the golden test files in.
 It will be relative to where the tests are executed.
 Default: `fixtures`.
 - `FileNameSuffix` - Suffix to use for the golden test files.
 Default:
 	`.golden`.
 - `FlagName` - Name of the command line argument for updating the golden test